Iloprost

 Use in pregnancy and when breastfeeding

-• You should not breastfeed when taking iloprost.
+- You should not breastfeed while you are being treated with iloprost.

 How to store iloprost